Heavy load seasons

 1

-Do not fight without an objective
+Do not engage without an objective

 Ask: "What outcome are we actually going for right now?"